ABM4ALL/Melodie/docs/html/_sources/gallery/covid_network_contagion.rst.txt

 To show how the ``Melodie.Network`` module can be used, we provide this `CovidNetworkContagion <https://github.com/ABM4ALL/CovidNetworkContagion>`_ model, which is based the `CovidContagion <https://github.com/ABM4ALL/CovidContagion>`_ model.
-So, before diving in, we strongly suggest you to read the :ref:`Tutorial` section first.
+So, if you haven't, we will strongly suggest to read the :ref:`Tutorial` section first.

 The differences are: